 The interpretation for governing boards Principle 1 The governing board takes decisions solely in the interest of Selflessness the school and its continued development and improvement.
-Principle 2 Integrity The governing board does not place itself under any financial or other obligation to outside individuals or organisations that might influence us in the performance of our duties.
+Principle 2 The governing board does not place itself under any financial Integrity or other obligation to outside individuals or organisations that might influence us in the performance of our duties.
 Individual governors should not act or take decisions for their own personal gain.
-They must declare any interests and relationships.
+They must declare any interests and Duin sints 0 relationships.
 Principle 3 In making appointments, awarding contracts or Objectivity recommending staff for rewards and benefits, the governing board makes choices impartially, fairly and on merit.
-Principle 4 Accountability The governing board is accountable for its decisions to the public and particularly the school's parents, and accepts it must and will submit itself to appropriate scrutiny, including through inspection and financial audit Principle 5 Openness Whenever possible and practicable, we are open with our actions and decisions and the reasons underpinning them.
+Dringinla 4 Principle 4 Accountability The governing board is accountable for its decisions to the public and particularly the school's parents, and accepts it Accountability must and will submit itself to appropriate scrutiny, including through inspection and financial audit amough moposion and imanoisi addit Principle 5 Whenever possible and practicable, we are open with our Openness actions and decisions and the reasons underpinning them.
 Principle 6 Individual governors accept each has a duty to declare any Honesty private interests relating to duties as governor, and to resolve any conflict in a way that protects the public interest.
-Principle 7 Leadership The governing board promotes and supports these principles by leadership and example.
+Principle 7 The governing board promotes and supports these principles Leadership by leadership and example.